Building and Hosting a Hexo Site with Cloudflare Pages

 cloudflare-pages-deploy-success

-Since it’s deployed to Cloudflare CDN, it comes with an SSL certificate.
+Because it is deployed to Cloudflare CDN, it comes with an SSL certificate.

 cloudflare-pages-certificate